csc-training/geocomputing/python/parallel_with_dask/README.md

 ## NDVI calculation with S2 L2 images

 The script iterates over Sentinel image folders (.SAFE folders) and calculates NDVI using xarray and utilizes also parallel calculation with Dask.
+This uses delayed functions https://docs.dask.org/en/latest/delayed.html which means the library maps first everything that needs to be ran, finds what resources are available (automatically) and distributes the work load in the most efficient way.

 ### ndvi_dask_example.py